StokicDusan/PrimeCheck/README.md

 ## Examples

-The following code block shows examles of calling the primeCheck script from terminal.
+The following code block shows examples of calling the primeCheck script from terminal.

 ```bash
 $ python3 primeCheck.py 1